- 12 Days

 - All credit card surcharges and prompt delivery of your travel documents to your home

-Start your Finnish holiday with a flight from the UK to capital city, Helsinki.
-On arrival, head into the city centre and check in at the Katajanokka Hotel (or similar), where you will have a 3-night stay.
+Arrive in Helsinki and head into the city centre to check in at the Katajanokka Hotel (or similar), where you will have a 3-night stay.

 With a history dating back to the mid-16th century, Helsinki has a stunning setting on the Gulf of Finland and has regularly been voted one of the world’s most liveable cities.